-You may have seen some of these numbers in the news.
-We recently announced a major revenue milestone — Aha! is now well past $100 million in annual recurring revenue (ARR).
+Last year we announced a major revenue milestone — Aha! is now well past $100 million in annual recurring revenue (ARR).
 We launched the Bootstrap Movement to inspire and champion others who dare to build differently.
 We introduced a new offering to our product development software suite with Aha!
 Create.
+(Editor's note: Aha!
+Create is now Aha!
+Notebooks.
+See what is new.)
 And the company was honored to once again be named a top employer, this time by Forbes.

 I have written quite a bit about the Aha! journey over the years — in various articles, on the Aha! blog, and in Lovability, our best-selling book.
 If you have been reading along, you likely know the answer to the question of how we started and scaled the business: self-funding, remote work, experts serving customers, reducing friction, and eliminating drama.

 But reflecting on the team’s achievements of late got me thinking about the core learnings we experienced as a bootstrapped company.
 Here are six lessons that I believe to be essential:

 $100 million companies start out as $1 million companies.
 It is perfectly fine to focus on a narrow problem and solve it well.
 Ignore people when they tell you that it is a niche market (assuming you are convinced that there is a real issue to solve for at least a small group of people who will pay for the solution).
 Solving a specific problem exceptionally well will build trust that you can solve more problems in the future.